-Introduced in June 2001, this new form of philanthropy, (Prescribed Private Funds (PPFs) were modelled on the American independent family foundation and grew quickly.
-By 2008, seven hundred and sixty-nine PPFs had been established with an operating capital base of \$1.5 billion and \$117 million had been distributed in grants to the community (ACPNS 2010, p.1).
-Almost a decade after their introduction, the government decided to examine the practice of this new form of organised philanthropy and subsequently, in November 2008 Treasury released a Discussion Paper Improving the Integrity of Prescribed Private Funds (PPFs).
+Introduced in June 2001, this new form of philanthropy, Prescribed Private Funds (PPFs) was modelled on the American independent family foundation and grew quickly.
+By 2008, seven hundred and sixty-nine PPFs had been established with an operating capital base of \$1.5 billion and \$117 million had been distributed in grants to the community (ACPNS 2015, p.2).
+Almost a decade after their introduction, the government decided to review the practice of this recent form of organised philanthropy and subsequently, in November 2008 Treasury released a Discussion Paper Improving the Integrity of Prescribed Private Funds (PPFs) (The Paper).

-This paper explores the centre piece of one of these incentive instruments - the allowance of gift deductibility to establish private and corporate foundations known as Prescribed Private Funds (PPFs).
-The major primary source is the one hundred and fourteen (114) submissions received by the Treasury in response to its Discussion Paper from individuals and families who had established PPFs and other stakeholders interested in this contemporary form of philanthropy.
-The other main source
+This conference paper explores the centrepiece of one of these incentive instruments - the allowance of gift deductibility to establish private and corporate foundations known as Prescribed Private Funds (PPFs).
+The major primary source is a specific data set consisting of one hundred and fourteen (114) submissions received by the Treasury in response to its Discussion Paper from individuals and families who had established PPFs and other stakeholders interested in this contemporary form of philanthropy.
+The other main source is the annual Commonwealth Budget Papers for 2001-2009 that estimate the tax expenditure on PPFs and the following year nominate the actual taxation expenditure.
+Therefore, both qualitative and quantitative methodologies were utilised in the analysis of this documentation.
+This is the first attempt to identify the voice of modern Australian philanthropists and explore their views regarding public accountability for philanthropy.
+It also asks the question; how do they perceive their foundations as providing private monies for public purposes?